Jacques Aubuchon

-Jacques Georges Aubuchon (October 30, 1924 - December 28, 1991) was an American actor who appeared in films, stage, and on television in the 1950s, 1960s, 1970s, and 1980s.
+Jacques Georges Aubuchon (October 30, 1924 - December 28, 1991) was an American actor who appeared in films, stage, and on television in the 1950s through the 1980s.

 Early life

 Aubuchon, who grew up in Fitchburg, Massachusetts, was the son of Arthur and Flora Aubuchon.
 He went to Assumption Preparatory School and served in the US Army during World War II.
 During his working career, Aubuchon made over 300 television appearances, made two dozen films, did hundreds of television commercials, plus wrote plays.